 Civil Service Reform 27

-This note summarises developments following the election of the Labour (Keir Starmer) Government on 4 July 2024.
+This note summarises developments from the election of the Labour (Keir Starmer) Government on 4 July 2024 through to the end of 2025.

 New Ministerial Code